Alfred North Whitehead and Process Politics

 Expanding the state’s role in civil society is self-serving.
 Streamlining its functions is difficult.
 The bureaucracy is reluctant to serve the open economy and eager to regulate.
 Reversing its imperial right to expand is nearly impossible.
 It has an inherent disposition to the inevitability of socialism.

-This process has no ideological component.
-Mostly it is dependent on its creators’ wishes.
-Process politics designs effective democratic governance.
-By its inclusiveness, it invariably, relentlessly, expands.
+This process often has no ideological component: process politics designs effective democratic governance and by its inclusiveness, it invariably, relentlessly, expands.
 The dismaying growth in global governance has generated large bureaucratic webs.
 Vast increases of tax rates and national indebtedness in the percentage of GDP has been noted in articles, The Planned Economy, The Separation of Market and State, Welfare Democracy and others.
 The state has metamorphosed from practically 0 to 40 percent of GDP in 40 years . . . do the math . . . eventually bureaucracies develop what can be coined as an unhealthy lifestyle which leads to bureausclerosis.
 It’s the tendency of bureaucracy to standardize over time.
 The state experiences a hardening of rules and the inability to change.
 It becomes impassive to people’s needs and generally melds with those industries they are suppose to monitor.
 Bureausclerosis produces high taxes, uncompetitive labor costs, an anticapitalist mentality among the populace, a burdensome, even bellicose public labor force and bureaucratic clog where everything in government takes and costs too much to effect any worthwhile results.
 It causes stagnation, dissolution and eventually death of the open societies.